Amber-MD/cpptraj/README.md

 - Amit Roy (University of Utah, UT)
 Code for the CUDA version of the 'closest' Action.
 - Nathan D. Levinzon (University of Utah, UT)
-Original code for ActionSurftension, TemplateMatch.
+Original code for ActionSurftension, TIMatch.
 - Andrew Simmonett (National Institutes of Health) Code for the reciprocal part of the particle mesh Ewald calculation (electrostatic and Lennard-Jones).
 - Christina Bergonzo (National Institute of Standards and Technology, Gaithersburg, MD)